gravitational/careers/teams.md

 [secure automatic upgrades](https://github.com/gravitational/teleport/pull/6691)
 of large fleets of servers.

-### Teleport Terminal

-The Teleport Terminal team is focused on creating desktop applications that make Teleport easier to use and more secure.

-The team is working towards the first release of Teleport Terminal, adding support for SSO, Server Access, Kubernetes Access, and Database Access.

 ### Desktop Access

 The Teleport Desktop Access team is focused on secure and user-friendly remote desktop access.